HaikuArchives/MidiSynth/README.md

 You can select the MIDI channel to be used, and which GM instrument a patch should sound.
-Velocity, Pan, and Pitchbend MIDI parameters are adjusted with sliders, as well as the synth output volume,
+Velocity, Pan, and Pitchbend MIDI parameters are adjusted with sliders, as well as the synth output volume.
+Sliders react to the mouse wheel, just park your mouse pointer over the slider you'd like to control.

-MidiSynth supports chords, which are defined in a file and can be enabled by selecting a chord from a the Chords menu.
+MidiSynth supports chords, which are defined in a file and can be enabled by selecting a chord from a the Chords menu (or with via F-keys).
 You can even remap the keys on your keyboard.
 Chords, KeyMappings and MidiSynth's settings are stored at `~/config/settings/MidiSynth/`.

 If you plan to ouput to Haiku's synthesizer instead of controling another MIDI